openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

     ``-n NAME`` is the name of dataset you can assign. if you don't give it, Datumaro generates it automatically (``source-0``, ``source-1``, ...). ``-f FORMAT`` is the format of the dataset to be imported to the project.
-    The default behavior adds the dataset to the project in the current working directory, but You can specify a specific directory path of the project with ``-p PROJECT_DIR``.
+    The default behavior adds the dataset to the project in the current working directory, but you can specify a specific directory path of the project with ``-p PROJECT_DIR``.
     ``url`` should be given for the path of the dataset to import.

     For example, the following command is an example of importing the :ref:`Cityscapes` dataset to the project with naming it as ``my-dataset``.